MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-external-access.md

-For more information about the free version of Teams and how it works with features found in External Access, see [Differences between Microsoft Teams and Microsoft Teams free](https://support.office.com/article/differences-between-microsoft-teams-and-microsoft-teams-free-0b69cf39-eb52-49af-b255-60d46fdf8a9c?ui=en-US&rs=en-US&ad=US).
+For more information about the free version of Teams and how it works with external access, see [Differences between Microsoft Teams and Microsoft Teams free](https://support.office.com/article/differences-between-microsoft-teams-and-microsoft-teams-free-0b69cf39-eb52-49af-b255-60d46fdf8a9c?ui=en-US&rs=en-US&ad=US).

-To compare external access with guest access (and decide which one you should use), read [Communicate with users from other organizations in Teams](communicate-with-users-from-other-organizations.md).

-## Set up external access
+## Plan for external access

 External access lets your Teams and Skype for Business users communicate with other users who are outside of your organization.
 By default, your organization can communicate with all external domains.
 If you add blocked domains, all other domains will be allowed; and if you add allowed domains, all other domains will be blocked.
 There are three scenarios for setting up external access: